nad-garraz/2dFigureWars-game/README.md

 (check the "assignment_starts branch")

 ## Description
 Following David Churchill's c++ game dev course on YouTube.
 In the main branch you will see a skeleton of the assignment.
 In the "assignment_starts" branch you will see my solution to the task.
-Consider just starring the repo if I save you a lot of typing from the lectures videos.
 Thanks!

 ## Prerequisites
 To compile and run the game, you need to have the following dependencies installed.
 If you have problems making SFML and ImGui, take a look at